-Results: Health professionals often lacked confidence in discussing socio-economic issues and welcomed information on how to do this sensitively.
-Asking questions relating to poverty-related stresses was felt to lead to better understanding around the causes of mental distress, avoidance of problematic assumptions and inappropriate antidepressant prescribing and to enable more coordinated and appropriate support from practice teams.
+Results: Health professionals often lacked confidence in discussing socioeconomic issues and welcomed information on how to do this sensitively.
+Asking questions about poverty-related stresses was felt to lead to better understanding of the causes of mental distress, avoidance of problematic assumptions and inappropriate antidepressant prescribing, and to enable more coordinated and appropriate support from practice teams.

-Conclusion: Asking patients about their socio-economic circumstances can facilitate provision of appropriate support.
+Conclusion: Asking patients about their socioeconomic circumstances can facilitate provision of appropriate support.